 The contacts added using this option will appear under a new section, Additional Contacts, as shown below:

 This section also provides the options to add, edit, remove contacts, or disable email notifications for them.

 This option is available for users assigned the role of Customer Support (Settings > Team Members), or a role with more access than that of Customer Support.

-If you wish to delete a Customer in Chargebee, open the specific Customer's details page and click the Delete Customer option available on the Actions panel.
+If you wish to delete a customer record in Chargebee, open the specific customer's details page and click the Delete Customer option available on the Actions panel.

 This operation is irreversible - all data related to the customer, such as Subscriptions and Invoices, will be deleted.

 The numbers in the following reports will get modified when a Customer is deleted:

 You can also delete a Customer using the Delete a Customer API .

 The Delete Customer action or API call is unavailable for the customer records linked to gift subscriptions (i.e. those of gifters and the recipients).

 For eligible customer records, a special action called Clear Personal Data is available on the action pane (provided Personal Data Management is configured).
 Based on certain site configurations, this action clears the personally identifiable information in the customer record to help protect customer data privacy.